nv-legate/legate.core/docs/legate/core/source/git.rst

 Development Workflow
 --------------------

-All PRs are merged into a release branch named `branch-M.B` where `M` is the major version and `B` is the minor version number.
+All new development happens on a release branch named `branch-M.B` where `M` is the major version and `B` is the minor version number.
+Minor, single-commit changes can be pushed directly to this branch.
+For more significant development use branches on your personal fork of the main repos, and upstream those changes through PRs.

 Release branches are created from the previous release branch when the decision has been made to **freeze** the release.
 To **freeze** a release branch is to stop new development for the release, and focus on completing outstanding features and any bugs discovered from testing.
 Once this **freeze** happens a new branch `branch-M.C` (where `C=B+1`) is created so development can continue.
 Updates to `branch-M.B` can be merged as needed to `branch-M.C`, but generally will wait until the release is finished.
 This means that `branch-M.X` (where `X` is the highest minor version) the latest and greatest code.

 Hotfixes (patch releases) related to the current release `M.A` are directly merged to `main` from a PR and then those changes are also merged to the current